School Culture & Wellbeing at Lyndhurst

 At Lyndhurst, we are building three active cultures that intertwine to create an environment that

 encourages success in student learning and academic results as well as high standard student

-interactions and behavior.
+interactions and behaviour.

 The first culture is one of high expectations of the students.
 High expectations by teachers of their

 students are translated into high expectations of the school by parents.
 The Lyndhurst community has

 high expectations of our school that reflect their high aspirations for their children.
 This is a key

 ingredient in our success as a school.
 Building an aspirational community engenders a culture of high

 expectations and high achievement.

 The second culture is one of high expectations by teachers of each other.
 We believe that, to all